-- Price is $11 a person
+- Price is $11 a person (as of 2013)

 - No specific parking lot

-- If early you must hang out in the courtyard as the theater doesn’t open till near the performance time.
+- If early, you must hang out in the courtyard as the theater doesn’t open till near the performance time.

-- Film Calender is here
+- Film calendar is here

-Here is a brief history of the theater, for the full history click here.
+Here is a brief history of the theater; for the full history click here.

 Charles E. Toberman, arguably the most important real estate developer in Hollywood in 1920, was looking for someone to bring a grand, first class motion picture theatre-like those prevalent in the downtown area — to Hollywood.
 No one was more noted for this kind of extravagance than Sid Grauman, who, within just a few short years in Los Angeles (he migrated from San Francisco), had built the deluxe, downtown Los Angeles movie palaces, the Million Dollar, the Rialto and the Metropolitan (completed around the time Toberman approached him about building in Hollywood).
-Grauman agreed to come to Hollywood and Toberman acquired the 6712 Hollywood Boulevard site from his old lodge buddy, Stevenson, who had left his lemon ranch for the Miramar Hotel (which he owned) in Santa Monica.
-The many Hollywood structures Toberman is responsible for include the El Capitan; Grauman’s Chinese Theater and the Hollywood Roosevelt Hotel, all built-in 1926, and all still standing today.
+Grauman agreed to come to Hollywood, and Toberman acquired the 6712 Hollywood Boulevard site from his old lodge buddy, Stevenson, who had left his lemon ranch for the Miramar Hotel (which he owned) in Santa Monica.
+The many Hollywood structures Toberman is responsible for include the El Capitan; Grauman’s Chinese Theater, and the Hollywood Roosevelt Hotel, all built-in 1926, and all still standing today.

-King Tutankhamen’s tomb was discovered in Egypt on November 26, 1922 and an Egyptian craze swept the nation.
+King Tutankhamen’s tomb was discovered in Egypt on November 26, 1922, and an Egyptian craze swept the nation.
 The four massive columns that mark the theater’s main entrance are 4 feet wide and rise twenty feet.
 On the roof, an actor attired as an Egyptian guard, marched back and forth across the roof parapet with a rifle in hand – calling out the start of each performance.
 The original seating capacity of the theater was close to 2,071 in a 115 by 125 foot auditorium.
 The first film to open at the Egyptian was ROBIN HOOD starring Douglas Fairbanks.
 The Grand Opening Premiere was on Wednesday, October 18, 1922.

-I had been interested in seeing a film here for a while but when I saw they were playing Animal House and had two actors and the producer coming in for a question and answer session I figured this would be a fun show to attend.
-This was about two months ago but I am just now getting a chance to write it.
+I had been interested in seeing a film here for a while, but when I saw they were playing Animal House and had two actors and the producer coming in for a question and answer session, I figured this would be a fun show to attend.
+This was about two months ago, but I am just now getting a chance to write it.

-I loved hanging out in here and thinking about what it must have been like all of those years ago when it was one of the staples of Hollywood extravagance, albeit a lot of that is now lost int he hustle and bustle of the area.
+I loved hanging out in here and thinking about what it must have been like all of those years ago when it was one of the staples of Hollywood extravagance, albeit a lot of that is now lost in the hustle and bustle of the area.

-There was a bunch of unique Egyptian art lining the lobby of the theater, lots of information on their upcoming events and a small food area in the lobby.
+There was a bunch of unique Egyptian art lining the lobby of the theater, lots of information on their upcoming events, and a small food area in the lobby.